-During interrogations, Majeed has also confessed how he fell in love with a Facebook friend named Tahirah Bhatt, who, according to the NIA officials, played a key role in indoctrinating the youths and getting them to join ISIS
+During interrogations, Areeb Majeed also confessed to how he fell in love with a Facebook friend named Tahirah Bhatt, who, according to NIA officials, played a key role in indoctrinating youths to join ISIS

 Tahirah was introduced to Majeed through Fahad as a resident of Syria.
 Around a month before the four youth left India to join ISIS, acting on a suggestion by Fahad, Tahirah sent a friend request to Majeed on Facebook.
 Majeed accepted the request, following which the duo connected and even had an affair on the social networking site.

 Majeed told NIA officials that Tahirah claimed to have joined martyrdom operations in Palestine and, before that, she accepted Majeed as her husband on Facebook.
 Tahirah was known to Majeed only through her Facebook account, which is currently non-operational.
 She even operated through another two accounts named as ‘Holly Battle Cry’ and ‘Blaze of Glory’.